 Ms Julie Brayshaw

-Practitioner member from Western Australia
+Presiding Member and practitioner member from Western Australia

 Julie Brayshaw is the Occupational Therapy Campus Co-ordinator at Royal Perth Hospital, Shenton Park Campus (Rehabilitation), in Western Australia.
 She graduated from Curtin University with a Bachelor of Applied Science Occupational Therapy in 1989, and subsequently completed a Master of Science Occupational Therapy (Hand and Upper Limb Rehabilitation) in 2003.